16 Best Day Trips from Ljubljana, Slovenia

 How to get there

 The quickest route from Ljubljana to Piran via public transport is by bus rather than train.
-There are five buses a day from Ljubljana for about €12.
+There are five buses a day for about €12.
 The journey lasts about 2 to 2.5 hours each way.

 Lake Bohinj

 Any country would be blessed to have one lake as beautiful as Lake Bled.
 Slovenia couldn’t settle there.
-Nestled in the Julian Alps, just 26 kilometres southwest of Bled, Lake Bohinj doubles down on beauty of the aqua variety.
+Nestled in the Julian Alps, just 26 kilometers southwest of Bled, Lake Bohinj doubles down on beauty of the aqua variety.

 Autumn at Lake Bohinj